Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ## Changes to existing credentials

-For our version two of the Identity SDK for JavaScript and TypeScript, we've also included several improvements to our existent credentials.
+For our version two of the Identity SDK for JavaScript and TypeScript, we've also included several improvements to our existing credentials.

 ### Changes to all credentials in general